baus/cognito-strap/README.md

-This is project is boiler plate to start new web applications using AWS Cognito, React, and Bootstrap.
+This is a boilerplate project for new web applications using AWS Cognito, React, and Bootstrap.
 You can fork the repository to start a new project.

 Notes:

 * Discussion on exposing poolData on the client: https://github.com/aws/amazon-cognito-identity-js/issues/312
-* The Cognito sample code is out of date with the latest Cognito JS API
+* The sample code is out of date with the latest Cognito JS API
 * reactstrap should have NavbarText element
 * Saw this issue in react-cognito: https://github.com/isotoma/react-cognito/issues/21